codecrafter-studio/mixed-lang/README.md

 2. Find an input box in the middle of your screen.
 3. Type `How to learn 6 programming languages in a month` and press <kbd>Enter</kbd>
 4. Look at the first result and take actions.
 No matter it seems helpful or not.
-5. If you're still looking at this line, please continue learning the listed language.
+5. If you're still looking at this line, please continue learning the listed languages.
 Once you finish learning them, you can continue getting started with MIXED Lang.

 ### Too busy to prepare by learning 6 languages?